"Jack? Are you sleeping? Do you want a detention?" The teacher asked.

 She gave me a "sounds good" nod and turned back to face the front.
 I slowly began piling up my books on my desk in my usual routine to get out of the room as fast as possible.
 The bell rang, releasing a rush of energy as twenty students raced for the door and down the hall to their lockers.
 I sorted out the books I'd need for homework, stuffing them in my backpack, and slammed the locker door.

 Her voice was almost as captivating as her eyes were, making it hard to keep myself from staring.
-My phone buzzed in my pocket forcing me too look away from Claire.
+My phone buzzed in my pocket forcing me too look away from Dakota.

 "Well let's get going.
 My friends are wondering where I am and if I'm bringing you," I said as I opened the door to let her go first.
 I fed her some information about my friend Jeremy and his girlfriend Sophia while we walked and she told me stories about where she came from.

 Her dad had just been fired and found a job in town which had forced her to move half way across the country and leave her friends behind.
-She was in band and had played some sort of sport at one time or another, as had all of my other friends, which kind of left me the odd man out because I didn't participate in anything.
+She had played some sort of sport at one time or another, as had all of my other friends, which kind of left me the odd man out because I didn't participate in anything.

 We were so differen't from eachother, but for some reason I felt some sort of connection to her.
 I was gald she was talking while we walked because it gave me a reason to stare with out her questioning me.
 Unfortunatly for me however we had reached the bowling alley.